 The prospect of paying for higher education can be intimidating, especially as costs continue to rise, but you may be surprised at the difference you can make by saving regularly.
 And saving for college ahead won’t significantly impact your chances of getting financial aid.
 The more you save and the earlier you start saving for college, the better.

 Not sure if you can fit saving for college into your monthly budget?
 Listen to other families who have had positive experiences with savings.
 View video

 Set a clear goal that you can attain within your particular timeframe.

-Add saving for college to your regular budget, and set up automatic transfers to your savings account.
+Add saving for college to your regular budget, like saving for retirement of paying your household bills.

 Custodial accounts like UGMAs and UTMAs are owned by a minor but managed by a custodian – usually a parent or guardian.
 Funds may be used for any expense that benefits the child, not just school, and the child ultimately controls the account.

 Use a Coverdell Education Savings Account to save for qualified education expenses at elementary schools, secondary schools, and colleges or universities.
 Distributions are tax free as long as they're used for qualified education expenses.

 Savings accounts and CDs are an easy and relatively safe way to save, although any interest you earn will be taxed.